Illinois

 What SOPPA Requires

-Operators must implement and maintain reasonable security procedures to protect student data.
-They must delete student information when a school or district requests deletion.
-They must publicly disclose their data collection and use practices.
-They must execute written agreements with schools before receiving covered information.
-They must notify schools within 30 days of a data breach.
+Operators must implement reasonable security procedures, delete student information on a school's request, publicly disclose their data practices, execute written data agreements with schools before receiving covered information, and notify schools within 30 days of a data breach.

-Schools have obligations too.
-They must post information about data practices and operator agreements publicly.
-They must designate a privacy officer.
-They must notify parents within 30 days of a breach.
-They must adopt policies designating who within the school system has authority to enter agreements with operators.
+Schools must post information about data practices and operator agreements publicly, designate a privacy officer, notify parents within 30 days of a breach, and adopt policies designating who has authority to enter agreements with operators.

 Parent and Student Rights